I-CAN-hack/automotive/README.md

 ## UDS Example

 The automotive crate also supplies interfaces for various diagnostic protocols such as UDS.
 The adapter is first wrapped to support the ISO Transport Layer, then a UDS Client is created.
 All methods are fully async, making it easy to communicate with multiple ECUs in parallel.
+See [https://github.com/I-CAN-hack/automotive/issues/21](https://github.com/I-CAN-hack/automotive/issues/21) for progress on the supported SIDs.

 ```rust
 let adapter = automotive::adapter::get_adapter().unwrap();